Services

 Filtration

-At Cultiply, we use tangential flow filtration (TFF) as a process for increasing cell concentration or to fractionate or concentrate different cellular components including proteins, lipids and organelles.
-Tangential flow filtration is an economical, robust and scalable procedure with innumerable advantages over conventional filtration.
+At Cultiply, we use the tangential flow filtration (or Cross-flow filtration) technique as a cell concentration process and for the fractionation or concentration of different cellular components, such as proteins, lipids, or organelles.
+Cross-flow filtration is an inexpensive, robust, and scalable process that has numerous advantages over conventional filtration.

 Spray-drying